BPI-STEAM/BPI-Doc/docs/Centi_S3_doc/en/MicroPython/environment.md

-## Configure the development environment
+## Install and configure the environment

 ### System Environment Requirements